Website icon Xpert.Digital

 Are the artificial songwriters coming?

-The year is 2025, Helene Fischer has just received the Echo for her last number 1 album.
-But something is different than usual: the album was written entirely by Silveriron 1.0, an artificial intelligence (AI).
+The year is 2025, and Helene Fischer has just received the Echo award for her latest number-one album.
+But something is different: the album was written entirely by Silveriron 1.0, an artificial intelligence (AI).
 Nonsense?
-Maybe, but 23 percent of the approximately 1,100 respondents to a recent survey by the auditing firm PwC can certainly imagine such a scenario.
-The study participants are similarly optimistic about solving climate change or curing cancer through AI power.
-We will soon know whether this will actually happen.
+Perhaps, but 23 percent of the approximately 1,100 respondents in a recent survey by the auditing firm PwC can certainly imagine such a scenario.
+The study participants are similarly optimistic about AI solving climate change or curing cancer.
+Whether it actually happens, we'll soon find out.

 You can find more infographics at Statista

-Germans are not comfortable with the digitalization of the health sector.
-Even the evaluation of vital data using smartphones or wearables is met with great skepticism by many.
-57 percent would only use this if there was complete data security.
-The rejection of care robots and artificial intelligence is even more vehement, as the infographic, which was created in collaboration with our customer BearingPoint, shows.
+Germans are wary of the digitalization of the healthcare sector.
+Even the analysis of vital data using smartphones or wearables is met with considerable skepticism.
+57 percent would only use these technologies if complete data security were guaranteed.
+The rejection of care robots and artificial intelligence is even more vehement, as the infographic created in collaboration with our client BearingPoint shows.

 You can find more infographics at Statista